GuidanceMantras/GuidanceMantras/README.md

 - Always have a plan for your studies every day
 - Always study for one/ one and half hour and take 10 minutes break/ go for a small walk outside/on top of your house
 - Do not study in dark room
+- Join study group for preparing for competitive exams on facebook, reddit
+- get and walk for 5-10 minutes around your room if you feel overwhelmed while studying
 - Always study under proper sun light/big room
 - Always have a good study table and chair for each person like below
 - ![Study table chair](./Study_chair_and_table.png) .